Sourabh-lincode/MSL-Bonnet-Inspection/README.md

 # MSL-Bonnet-Inspection
-Detecing the Black and Mosaic sealent on Bonnet
+Detecing the Black and Mastic sealent on Bonnet